 A new year brings out new goals and new plans that we aspire to meet for the year.
 2020 definitely threw most of us off and derailed lots of plans.
 This year, we decided to turn the page and focus on things that we CAN control- mostly earning those credit card rewards points!
 We know eventually, we will be able to travel again.
 When that time comes, we want to be prepared.
 Most of the time having a stockpile of points and miles enables us to plan some really great last-minute trips.
 We thought we’d share each of the Basic Travel Team’s credit card strategies, travel goals, and financial goals.

-If you are new to the Travel Hacking game, be sure to check out our FREE guidebook to learn the ropes of how it works.
+If you are new to Basic Travel Strategies, be sure to check out our FREE guidebook to learn the ropes of how it works.
 If you haven’t already, you can always check out our Top Credit Cards page and our Top Bank Account Bonuses to find your next card or bank bonus!

 Dave